History of Charleston, South Carolina: Founding and initial growth

 In late May 1718, Charles Town was besieged by Edward Teach, commonly known as Blackbeard, for nearly a week.
 His pirates plundered merchant ships and seized the passengers and crew of the Crowley while demanding a chest of medicine from Governor Robert Johnson.
 Receiving it, they released their nearly naked hostages and sailed up the coast for North Carolina.
 The wreck of Blackbeard's flagship, the Queen Anne's Revenge, has since been discovered and found to include a urethral syringe (used to treat syphilis), pump clysters (used to provide enemas), a porringer (possibly for bloodletting), and a brass mortar and pestle for preparing medicine.

 St. Philips Episcopal Church, Charleston's oldest and most noted church, was built on the southeast corner in 1752.
 The following year, the capitol of the colony was erected across the square.
 Because of its prominent position within the city and its elegant architecture, the building signaled to Charleston's citizens and visitors its importance within the British colonies.
 Provincial court met on the ground floor while the Commons House of Assembly and the Royal Governor's Council Chamber met on the second floor.

 By 1750, Charleston had become a bustling trade center, the hub of the Atlantic trade for the Southern Colonies, and the wealthiest and largest city south of Philadelphia.
 By 1770, it was the fourth largest port in the colonies, after only Boston, New York, and Philadelphia, with a population of 11,000, slightly more than half of that slaves.
-Cotton, rice and indigo were successfully cultivated by Gullah people who survived the Middle Passage as enslaved planters.
+Cotton, rice and indigo were successfully cultivated by Gullah people who survived the Middle Passage as enslaved agricultural workers.
 They were captured from the Congo-Angola border and rice-producing regions of West Africa, like the "Rice Coast," the "Windward Coast," the "Gambia," and "Sierra-Leon", and forced to work in the surrounding coastal low-country.
 The South Carolina and Georgia colonists ultimately adopted a system of rice cultivation that drew heavily on the labor patterns and technical knowledge of their African slaves.
 Cotton, rice, indigo and naval stores were exported in an extremely profitable shipping industry.
 It was the cultural and economic center of the South.
 As time went on, they developed a creolized Gullah language and culture, retaining many elements from West Africa.

 On Monday, May 4, 1761, a large tornado temporarily emptied the Ashley River and sank five warships lying offshore.